Editing A Book

 If you have not started your manuscript or are early in the process, book coaching should alleviate the need for developmental editing.
 If your manuscript is complete, you may still need developmental editing.
 If your self-editing was successful, line or copy editing, depending on your skills and other assistance you’ve had, could be all you need.

-Proofreading comes after copy editing.
+Proofreading comes only after copy editing.

 - Correction of spelling, grammar, punctuation, and syntax